MP Estate Planning UK

 What happens with multiple pensions and multiple settlements?

-How do trustee income tax rates and the trust “tax pool” work?
+How do trustee income tax rates and the trust tax pool work?

-What capital gains tax rules affect settlements?
+What capital gains tax rules affect discretionary trusts?

 What administration workload should trustees expect?